scala/scala-lang/_posts/2025-05-07-release-notes-3.7.0.md

 }
 ```

-Furthermore, the `Quotes.newClass` method has been extended to support class parameters, flags, privateWithin, and annotations ([#21880](https://github.com/scala/scala3/pull/21880)).
+Furthermore, the experimental `Symbol.newClass` method has been extended to support class parameters, flags, privateWithin, and annotations ([#21880](https://github.com/scala/scala3/pull/21880)).
 This enhancement enables the dynamic creation of classes with constructors, access modifiers, and annotations, providing greater control over generated code structures.
+With those changes included, we are planning to stabilize this method (and `ClassDef.apply`) soon.

 ### Improvements to `-Wunused` and `-Wconf` [#20894](https://github.com/scala/scala3/pull/20894)